 Focusing on the challenges that the European Union can bring separation from Great Britain, the leading EU intelligence distracted from monitoring the "health" of the eurozone, and when some of them decided to return to observe the "patient", it turned out that he was "more dead than alive."

 "The countries that use the single currency, rose to his full height prospect of tragedy - says the Spanish information and analytical publication El Economista. - The euro zone itself into a trap from which escape is impossible, not announcing the full default ".

-When developing a project of creating a group of European countries that will use the same for all of them a coin, it was assumed that there may be some difficulties in the functioning of associations, because it wanted to enter the country of different levels of economic development, experts believe editions.
-However, there was hope for the European Central Bank, whose function is to extinction bursts and downs of euro quotations, as well as the maintenance of inflation at the optimum level, which allows to provide a quick return of money from the trade in the industrial sphere, but without overheating the consumer market.
+When the project of creating a group of European states was developed, which will use one coin for all of them, it was assumed that there might be some difficulties in the functioning of the association, because the countries wished for a different level of economic development, experts say.
+However, there was a hope for the European Central Bank, whose function was to extinguish the outbursts and falls of the euro's quotations, as well as to maintain inflation at the optimal level, which would allow a quick return of money from the trade sphere to the industrial one, but without overheating the consumer market.

 Even in 90-ies of the last century, it was clear that the value of the single currency in each country will have its own, but the ideologues of a single coin believed that the difference will be able to neutralize a simple calculation of value of the euro in relation to this or that national currency.
 However, these estimates of proportions have remained a purely technical operation: the euro in many countries today and is unequal in value.
 According to the calculations of economists in Germany, it is undervalued by 15% ($ here is actually worth € 0,79, the US market is - 0,94 €).
 In France, Greece and the euro, on the contrary, it overvalued 6%.